ddhartma/TV-Script-Generator/README.md

 - Two LSTM layer were stacked as typical values for LSTM stacking are 2 or 3.

 ## Acknowledgments
+* This is a project of the Udacity Nanodegree program 'Deep Learning'.
+Please check this [link](https://www.udacity.com/course/deep-learning-nanodegree--nd101) for more information.
 * README was inspired by https://gist.github.com/PurpleBooth/109311bb0361f32d87a2